 Cosmos Holdings Debt

-According to the Cosmos Holdings's most recent balance sheet as reported on November 14, 2022, total debt is at $9.59 million, with $2.96 million in long-term debt and $6.63 million in current debt.
+According to the Cosmos Holdings's most recent financial statement as reported on November 14, 2022, total debt is at $9.59 million, with $2.96 million in long-term debt and $6.63 million in current debt.
 Adjusting for $312 thousand in cash-equivalents, the company has a net debt of $9.28 million.

 Let's define some of the terms we used in the paragraph above.
 Current debt is the portion of a company's debt which is due within 1 year, while long-term debt is the portion due in more than 1 year.
 Cash equivalents includes cash and any liquid securities with maturity periods of 90 days or less.
 Total debt equals current debt plus long-term debt minus cash equivalents.